 3. Internal measures and policies

-CIOs can also take action within their sphere of influence to drive initiatives.
+CIOs can also take action within their sphere of influence to drive sustainability initiatives.
 They can consolidate data centers, virtualize applications, and transition to more energy-efficient hardware.
 CIOs can directly contribute to their organization's net-zero goals by implementing policies that reduce carbon emissions and energy consumption.

 Moreover, CIOs can adopt sustainable practices within their data centers, reducing the organization's carbon footprint.